Ryanjso/CS3200-Final-Project/README.md

 ## User Interface

-Our user interface is structured around `Users`, who create orders that contain as many `Item`s as they like, which are types of either Pizzas or Drinks.
+Our user interface is structured around `Users`, who create `Order`s that contain as many `Item`s as they like, which are types of either Pizzas or Drinks.

 The `'/users'` tab lists all of the users that have been created so far, and gives the ability to either create a new user or edit an existing user.
 By editing an individual `User`, you are able to view and navigate to all associated `User` `Order`s.